oopsmonk/documentation/getting-started/1.5/first-steps/hello-world.md

     node index.js
     ```

-    In the console, you should see your transaction hash, which looks something like the following:
+    In the console, you should see your message hash, which looks something like the following:

     ```
     MAXPIKYYYNPRXXVIKNPZ9TSAVYTDEDAJOJHJVXGKLJADWDNHYNNNJJYSO9LYNVTXLJ9URVGMAEDPA9999
     ```

-8. To see your transaction in the Tangle, search for your transaction hash in a Tangle explorer such as [utils.iota.org](https://utils.iota.org/)
+8. To see your message in the Tangle, search for your message hash in a Tangle explorer such as [explorer.iota.org](https://explorer.iota.org/mainnet)

     Make sure to select the Devnet network.

     You should see your transaction and the message that you sent.

     ![JSON message](../images/json-message.png)

-:::success:Congratulations :tada:
+:::success: Congratulations :tada:
-You've just sent your first transaction.
-Your transaction is attached to the Tangle, and will be gossiped around the rest of the network.
+You've just sent your first message.
+Your message is attached to the Tangle, and will be gossiped around the rest of the network.
 :::

 ## Run the code